xvik/dropwizard-guicey/src/doc/docs/getting-started.md

                 .build());
 ```

-The only difference is the absence of `.enableAutoConfig(...)` and the explicit declaration of desired extensions.
+The only difference is the absence of `.enableAutoConfig()` and the explicit declaration of desired extensions.

 !!! tip
     Explicit extension declaration could be used together with `enableAutoConfig` (classpath scan).
 For example,